-- A. 125 cc. shifter karts (KM) are the fastest karts allowed. - B. Karts will not be allowed to be driven under power through the paddock; they must be pushed, either on the ground or on a portable stand. - C. A grid area must be established that is either separated from the regular car grid or karts should grid with similar sized vehicles such as formula cars.
-Traffic flow to and from the grid area must be controlled. - D. If karts are allowed which require a push-start, such as shifter karts, the grid area must accommodate this need adequately. - E. All karts will be run as a group or grouped with formula cars, and not intermixed on course with full-bodied cars.
-However, at the discretion of the Solo® Safety Steward, the Event Chairman, and the Chief Stewards, karts may be allowed on course with full-bodied cars if the course design allows for safe separation, such as the start and finish areas being remote from each other. - F. Event procedures regarding karts will be announced at the drivers' meeting and will also be in written form for posting. - G. All hazards to karts around the perimeter of the course (Section 2.2.D, Course Safety and Layout Rules) should be clearly marked and visible to kart drivers.
+- A. 125 cc. shifter karts (KM) are the fastest karts allowed. - B. Karts will not be allowed to be driven under power through the paddock; they must be pushed, either on the ground or on a portable stand. - C. A grid area may be established that is either separated from the regular car grid or karts should grid with similar sized vehicles such as formula cars.
+Traffic flow to and from the grid area must be controlled. - D. If karts are allowed which require a push-start, such as shifter karts, the grid area must accommodate this need adequately. - E. All karts should be run as a group or grouped with formula cars, and not intermixed on course with full-bodied cars.
+However, at the discretion of the Solo® Safety Steward, the Event Chairman, and the Chief Stewards, karts may be allowed on course with full-bodied cars if the course design allows for safe separation, such as the start and finish areas being remote from each other. - G. All hazards to karts around the perimeter of the course (Section 2.2.D, Course Safety and Layout Rules) should be clearly marked and visible to kart drivers.
 Examples include; light poles, fences, low hanging obstacles or cables, and trees with low hanging limbs.